Air Source Heat Pump Cost UK (2026 Guide)

 Important:

-A lower-priced installation can cost more in the long run if the system is undersized, badly commissioned, or paired with poor controls.
-Always compare installation cost and running cost together, not in isolation.
+A lower-priced installation can cost more in the long run if the system is undersized, badly commissioned or paired with poor controls.
+Always compare installation cost, grant value and running cost together, not in isolation.

 David Tooth, author at Heat Pump Guide UK